 16. Have older plumbing and electrical systems been updated?

 Circuit breakers trip frequently?
-Fuses blowing repeatedly?
+Are fuses blowing repeatedly?
 Lights dim or flicker when an appliance is turned on?
 100 or 200 amp service?
 Lead pipes?

 17. Are there trees planted on the property?